Jabez9/Portfolio/README.md

 - **Google Fonts**: For custom typography.

 ## Website Link:
-The portfolio is deployed on Heroku at **https://jay-portfolio-2f31b1d06893.herokuapp.com**.
+The portfolio is deployed on Heroku at **https://jay-portfolio-2f31b1d06893.herokuapp.com**, and at https://jabezhuya.tech.